pyodide/pyodide/docs/usage/type-conversions.md

 `Object.fromEntries` as the `dict_converter` argument:
 `proxy.toJs({dict_converter : Object.fromEntries})`.

-In Javascript, `Map` and `Set` keys are compared using object identity unless the key is an immutable type (meaning a string, a number, a bigint, a boolean, `undefined`, or `null`).
+In JavaScript, `Map` and `Set` keys are compared using object identity unless the key is an immutable type (meaning a string, a number, a bigint, a boolean, `undefined`, or `null`).
 On the other hand, in Python, `dict` and `set` keys are compared using deep equality.
-If a key is encountered in a `dict` or `set` that would have different semantics in Javascript than in Python, then a `ConversionError` will be thrown.
+If a key is encountered in a `dict` or `set` that would have different semantics in JavaScript than in Python, then a `ConversionError` will be thrown.

 See {ref}`buffer_tojs` for the behavior of `toJs` on buffers.